SEC Sues Tesla CEO Elon Musk

 Am considering taking Tesla private at $420.
 Funding secured.— Elon Musk (@elonmusk) August 7, 2018

-Those eight words were enough to send the stock soaring — up by nearly 11 percent by the end of the day.
+That brief tweet was enough to send the stock soaring — up by nearly 11 percent by the end of the day.

+Musk later posted that the only thing he needed to take Tesla private was a shareholder vote.

+The SEC complaint says, "Musk had not even discussed, much less confirmed, key deal terms, including price with any potential funding source."

 As NPR's Sasha Ingber reported: